-I have put together some shed alarm ideas below.
+We have put together what we found to be the best shed alarm options below.
 You will however need to pick the alarms that will do the specific job for you.
 That means you need to work within your budget, but at the same time, get something that gives you peace of mind.
-You will be glad to know that the ones I have picked will all cost less than £20.
+You will be glad to know that the majority of the alarms we have picked will all cost less than £20.

 How Many Valuables In Your Shed or Garage and their Cost?